VieVaWaldi/dh_pipeline/orchestration/README.md

 # Connecting to Running Instance
 * Password is here: cat $AIRFLOW_HOME/simple_auth_manager_passwords.json.generated
+* IMPORTANT: idk why but it keeps adding passwords to the file.
+You must delete all but the first one for it to work.
 * Connect using tunnel: ssh -N -L 8080:localhost:8080 draco

 ## Local Development